juremaj/retinal-rl/README.md

 Finally, when training a model there are a number of additional parameters for controlling the reinforcement learning brain, and adjusting simulation parameters.
 The key ones to worry about are

+- `--hidden_size`: The size of the hidden/latent state used to represent the RL problem.
 - `--num_workers`: This is the number of simulation threads to run, and should match the number of cores on the CPU.
 - `--num_envs_per_worker`: This is the number of environments to simulate per thread.
 This should be adjusted. `24` seems good.
 - `--batch_size`: Also manages per worker load.
 Try `4096`.